Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

 Choose components aligned with your goal.
+You will want to find a candle color and oils, herbs and spices that correspond with your goal.
 For our money spell, we already designed the spell to use one candle, a holder, and some oils, herbs and spices to lend power.
-We want to find a candle in the color to correspond with our goal.
-We also want to use oils, herbs and spices that correspond to the goal.
+Let's look at how to choose components that align themselves best with our money spell.

-Looking in my magical cabinet, I might find:
+In my magical cabinet, I will look for:

-- A green virgin candle – candles should always be virgin, or never used, in candle magic.
-As for the color choice, use your instincts or see the *quick color correspondence guide below.
+- A New Green Candle: Candles should always be virgin—or never used—in candle magic.
+As for the color choice, use your instincts or see the quick color-correspondence guide below.

-- Patchouli oil – an oil associated with prosperity
+- Patchouli Oil: This oil is associated with prosperity.

-- Ground cinnamon – a spice associated with wealth
+- Ground Cinnamon: This spice is associated with wealth.

-- Dragon’s blood – a resin that lends spells power
+- Dragon’s Blood: This resin lends spells power.

-- Ground ginger – a spice used to speed up results
+- Ground Ginger: This spice is used to speed up results.

-How do I know correspondences?
 Part of learning Witchcraft is learning to choose correspondences appropriate to your goal.
-There are lots of correspondence charts in books and on the internet which can come in handy.
-A quick Google search will yield and abundance of them.
-The most important thing to remember, though, is that the correspondences have to have meaning to you.
+There are lots of correspondence charts in books and on the internet that can come in handy; a quick Google search will yield an abundance of them.
+While these charts can be helpful, the most important thing to remember is that the correspondences need to have meaning to you.

 A good thing to ask yourself when choosing correspondences is, “What things do I associate with my goal?”
-Green reminds me of money and wealth; if gold or brown or red remind you of money and wealth, you could use those colors.
-If I didn't have essential oil, I might just use corn oil— corn reminds me of cash crops and prosperity.
-You might use olive oil-- it's expensive, so you might see it as a luxury item.
+In my case, green reminds me of money and wealth, but if gold or brown or red remind you of money and wealth, you could use those colors instead.
+If I didn't have essential oil, I might just use corn oil—corn reminds me of cash crops and prosperity.
+But you could just as easily use olive oil—it's expensive, so you might see it as a luxury item.

-I use ginger because I have had success with it speeding up results of spells.
-Let’s say you hate Chinese food because it makes you sick, and the smell of ginger reminds you of that.
-Then ginger would not be a good correspondence for you, because you associate it with being sick.
+I use ginger because I have had success with it speeding up the results of spells.
+But let’s say you hate Chinese food because it makes you sick, and the smell of ginger reminds you of that.
+In that case, ginger would not be a good correspondence for you, because you associate it with being sick.

 assertiveness, courage, creativity, energy, passionate love, sex